Walking Tour

 * * *

 So the turning on of the gas in Dawson Creek was met with much fanfare.
-This included an impressive gas flare at the Mile Zero Post, a heavy promotional campaign for gas appliances, and "free lessons to housewives wanting to cook with gas but unsure how the new fuel would behave."1
+This included an impressive gas flare at the Mile 0 Post, a heavy promotional campaign for gas appliances, and "free lessons to housewives wanting to cook with gas but unsure how the new fuel would behave."1

 Using North-West Tel phone books, Gerald Clare, president of the South Peace Historical Society, found an interesting way to track Fort St. John's rapid relative growth.
 He noted that in the 1957 phone books, "while Dawson Creek had fairly modern phone numbers like Sterling 2-3938 the numbers in Fort St. John were likely to be just something like "218".
 Dawson Creek was by far the larger and more important town in the Peace at the time."